Carlosrincong/GCP-Cloud-Engineer/Terraform/README.md

 Running **terraform fmt** on your modules and code automatically applies all formatting rules and recommended styles to assist with readability and consistency.

 ### HCL Syntax
 *   The keyword resource identifies the block as a cloud infrastructure component.
+The resource block is used to declare a single infrastructure object.
 *   Terraform uses the resource type and the resource name together as an identifier for the resource.

 ![terraform-hcl-syntax](/img/terraform-hcl-syntax.png)